Dean Baker: Rigged

 In Rigged, Baker argues that, for example, focusing more on decreasing unemployment and less on minimizing inflation would primarily benefit the bottom 99%, though the top 1% would get some of those gains.
 Similarly, Baker says that changes in patent and copyright law over the past 50 years have violated their purpose under the Copyright Clause of the Constitution: "To promote the progress of science and the useful arts".
 He concludes that if the U.S. had spent the same amount on research and media with the results being placed in the public domain, everyone would be better off, with the possible exception of the ultra-wealthy.
 In particular, the world would be healthier not having to pay patent royalties to U.S. pharmaceutical companies.

 He also writes that so-called free-trade agreements have exempted doctors and other highly paid professionals, not because of any intrinsic difference in what they do, but because they have more political power than organized labor.

 Political activism

 As a graduate student at the University of Michigan, Baker was arrested at two sit-ins protesting Representative Carl Pursell's votes for military aid to the Contras.
 In 1986, Baker defeated Donald Grimes in the Democratic primary and ran unsuccessfully against Pursell to represent Michigan's second Congressional district; his candidacy opposed aid to the Contras.

-In 2020, Baker endorsed Elizabeth Warren's 2020 presidential campaign.
+Baker endorsed Elizabeth Warren's 2020 presidential campaign.

 Personal life

 Baker is married to economist Helene Jorgensen.
-They live in southern Utah and he is a visiting professor at the University of Utah.
+They live in Astoria, Oregon and he is a visiting professor at the University of Utah.